slerman12/Help-me/2-Opposing-views.md

 1. Besides the 4 years that people usually do in undergrad, 5 - 7 years is the average time for a person to do a PhD (I was in my 6th), with other students in the University of Rochester CS department going into their 7th year or more.
 2. Something I didn't mention or elaborate on here yet: Chenliang lied, as soon as I sent [my first email](https://github.com/slerman12/BrokenWisdoms/blob/Ancillary/Not-Enough-Carbs.md) to the committee.
 Here's a story that Chenliang knows is true: After he notified me of his leaving and my income being cut, I reached out my hand to shake his hand, he didn't shake it, and then I said, "I consider you someone I personally hold dear", and patted my heart with my hand as I left his office and another student entered.
 I meant it.
 That's why I refrained from telling the other committee members and Michael that Chenliang lied in his reply email until after they had formally notified me of my termination.
 This was the fabrication, on email: "Dr. Niaz Abdolrahim delivered my message to you [... that] I can continue to provide funding support (Sep, Oct, Nov)."
 No, she did not.
 She didn't say anything about continued funding support.
 She can confirm, though she didn't risk their professional relationship by replying either when I CC'd her.
 Even if she had offered any words of financial security for between then and November, November time limit before losing my funding and having to find my — what, fourth?
 After Charles, Henry, and Chenliang — PhD advisor, in my 6th year, on short-notice, in the context of the extreme work I did across many labs including mostly uncredited work, and what that same institution induced, would still be Kafkaesque and unacceptable.
 3. I built a whole machine learning web app for the Med Center, professional and beautiful, a web app that prognosticated a patient's Parkinson's disease progression based on inputs using machine learning models that I trained, that they later outsourced to other much-higher-paid programmers who could scale it, and patented it, then ignored the fact that it was my idea, that I had to convince them of the idea, prove that it gets good reception by presenting it to major researchers at a conference in DC in front of them (uncredited), and that I literally built a fully functioning and elegant prototype, concluding with all of them pretending that I had no involvement as they were handing it over to build from scratch to a hired professional web dev team with me trying to chime in and getting ignored at the table as if it was a brand new idea that they didn't realize was in any way affiliated with me, and perhaps that was necessary for the patent.
+4. If they appreciated my research, I would not want the brand new interim committe to be interim.
+I would've wanted to include all of them on my committee and give them credit and attribution for my thesis.